slk000/photonicat-op/README.md

 - rk3568
 ## 刷入方法
 > Flash into lede:

 >   Run first: dd if=openwrt-xxx.img of=/dev/mmcblk0

 >   Then brush the img file to sdcard and insert it,

 >   the system will boot from above.

 > Note:

 >   Since rockchip does not release any code to power up their

->   device, disabled emmc for now until we can remove rkbin.'
+>   device, disabled emmc for now until we can remove rkbin.